Working Locum Tenens

 How does locum tenens pay and salary work for physicians?

-The concept of locum tenens — or temporary healthcare assignments — has been around since 1979, when CompHealth created the industry as a way to send physicians to rural and underserved locations.
+The concept of locum tenens—or temporary healthcare assignments—has been around since 1979, when CompHealth introduced the industry to send physicians to rural and underserved areas.

 The money.